 Mysterious Island remains a favorite of many Harryhausen fans; they respond to its adventure and veritable smorgasbord of unique monsters.
 Either ace director Cy Endfield was better with actors, or the production allowed more time for them, but the live-action scenes are smooth enough not to seem like filler in between the effects scenes.
 In a way this quaint quasi-Robinson Crusoe & monsters movie seems a dry run for Endfield’s later, brutal Sands of the Kalahari.

 Not to take away from the capable Kerwin Mathews, but having the likes of Herbert Lom, Joan Greenwood and Percy Herbert doesn’t hurt either.
-The English actors are classy and credible, even if Herbert’s Southern accent slides into Cockney half the time.
+The English actors are classy and credible, even if Herbert’s Southern accent frequently slides into Cockney.
 The levelheaded Michael Craig is convincing as an American while Michael Callan and newcomer Beth Rogan make an okay ingenue couple.
 Dan Jackson is a robust Neb Nugent.
-He is given equal character time until the full cast assembles, when his dialogue lines drop almost to nothing.
+He is given equal character time until the full cast assembles, at which point his dialogue lines drop almost to nothing.

 In a standout performance, Herbert Lom’s formidable Captain Nemo dishes out iffy expository lines about his survival and unlikely experiments in a way that makes them sound like great writing.
 And there’s no replacing the deep voice of Joan Greenwood, who enlivens her stock role with her own veddy proper elitist charm.
 It’s rather fun watching drawing-room actors like Greenwood (The Importance of Being Earnest) and Gary Merrill fighting a giant prehistoric bird — they seem to be enjoying themselves mightily.